eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 - If there are returned more than one digital twin with the same submodel (based on their semanticId), this is considered an error.
 Processing should be canceled and an error message should be reported.

-The next section describes to to modify the lookup to additionally restrict the results to digital twins with a specific submodel type based on it's semanticId.
+The next section describes to modify the lookup to additionally restrict the results to digital twins with a specific submodel type based on it's semanticId.

 #### Unique ID Push Notifications